Youtube video for this section is still under creation. Please be patient ^^

 The output should look like this:

-INFO: [PROMPT]: Solve the equation 2 + 2 and output the result
+INFO: [PROMPT][To: AI assistant]: Solve the equation 2 + 2 and output the result

 So, the result of solving the equation 2 + 2 is indeed 4.